dhivyaa0711/graphql/README.md

                                         }]}}]}}}
     ```
     iv.
 Add comment to a post:<br/>
-    You should be able to see a query in `body -> graphql`...Add the previous post->id which you have got as a response for posting a picture.<br/>
+    You should be able to see a query in `body -> graphql`...Add the previous post->postId which you have got as a response for posting a picture.<br/>
         Response : you will get a response as below
     ```shell
             {